elitedjcam/problem-set-3/README.md

 ```
   cd problem-set-3
 ```
-06. Originally, the remote will be pointing at my repository.
-We need to overwrite this.
+06. The cloning process will add a remote named `origin` that points at my skeleton repository.
+Rename `origin` to `upstream`.
 ```
   git remote rename origin upstream
 ```
-07. Lastly, we need to add a new remote that points at the repository you created earlier.
+07. Add a new remote that points at the `problem-set-3` repository you created earlier.
 Make sure you replace `YOUR-USERNAME` with your actual [GitHub](https://github.com/) username.
 ```
   git remote add origin git@github.com:YOUR-USERNAME/problem-set-3.git
 ```